-- Rhodes State College does not require a high school transcript or GED Scores for admission to the College or for degree conferral.
+- Rhodes State College does not require a high school transcript or GED scores for admission to the College or for degree conferral.

 - An applicant transferring to Rhodes State College from another college, university, or other post-secondary institution, should request an official transcript be sent directly to Rhodes State College for transfer credit evaluation.

 Certain professions prohibit individuals with criminal records from practicing.
-If a student has been convicted of a misdemeanor or felony, he/she should consult the Office of Admissions for the appropriate referral for information concerning eligibility for a professional licence.
+If a student has been convicted of a misdemeanor or felony, he/she should consult the Office of Admissions for the appropriate referral for information concerning eligibility for a professional license.

 American College Test (ACT)